logo

 Imagine a news organization using generative AI to personalize news recommendations for each user.
 Increased customer satisfaction in this scenario could be measured by higher click-through rates on recommended articles.

-Use these metrics to keep generative AI for business aligned with your strategic goals
+Use these generative AI performance metrics to align with your strategic goals

 Since AI is still a nascent technology, it’s vital to focus your generative AI use cases on the business outcomes you wish to achieve.